 - Inmune systems seems to be potentiated by cocoa flavanols

 - Cocoa flavanols don't improve directly sports performance

 - Muscle recovery after exercise is enhanced by the intake of cocoa flavanols

-When we looked at sports performance, cocoa flavanols seem to effectively improve muscle recovery, but no improvements in sports performance directly were found.
+Cocoa flavanols seem to improve muscle recovery, but with no direct improvements in sports performance.